What Services and Programs does Northwest Access Fund offer?

 What happens after I submit my application?

-Your application will be reviewed by staff to see if it is complete.
-We also will obtain a credit report and may call you or request an interview.
-Once the application is complete, it will be submitted to the Loan Review Committee.
-The Committee meets twice a month.
-If the Committee approves your application, we will send you a Promissory Note and other “closing” documents.
-Once these are signed and returned to us, we will send the vendor a check to cover your purchase.
-If the loan is not approved, we will tell you why and try to help you identify other resources.
+Your application will be reviewed by staff for completeness.
+We also will obtain a credit report and may call you for additional information.
+Once the application is complete, it will be submitted to our Loan Review Committee, which meets twice a month.
+If the Committee approves your application, we will send you a Promissory Note and other loan documents.
+Once these closing documents are signed and returned, we will pay the vendor directly.
+If your application is not approved, we will tell you why and try to help you identify other resources.

 What criteria will be used to decide if I get a loan?